gcallah/MiscWriting/Empire/empire.md

 The fact of the matter is that America is today a global empire.
 While nostalgic longing for some republican era of the past is understandable, actually pinning one's hopes on a revivification of that corpse is not healthy.

-And we have a very good cautionary example of the folly of pretending that some past political form can be reincarnated in the changed circustances of the present.
+And we have a very good cautionary tale of the risk of pretending that some past political form can be reincarnated in the changed circustances of the present.
 As I argue in *Oakeshott on Rome and America*, the spirit that had animated the Roman Republic had been well dissipated by the time of Julius Caesar's ascendancy.
 There was no realistic possibility of restoring the old republic.